ibaiGorordo/Personal-Website/content/authors/admin/_index.md

 Because of this, I am currently a doctoral student in "Life Science and Systems Engineering" at the Kyushu Institute of Technology (Japan) where I am researching on the development of a sensor system for balance analysis in daily life for the elderly.

 In my daily work, I use mostly MATLAB and Python for data analysis and Machine Learning.
 I have experience using various sensors such as inertial sensors and millimeter Wave radars among others.
-Because of this, I am interested in sensor fusion, signal processing and Deep Learning.
+For this reason, I have also experience with sensor fusion, signal processing and Deep Learning techniques.